 Arts & Sciences Summer in Bengaluru Program takes place on the campus of the Mallya Aditi International School in Bengaluru, June 19-30, 2017, Monday through Friday from 10am to 3pm (one-hour lunch break).

 Please click on the course topic below to see the full description.
+Courses are taught by University of Chicago faculty.

 Choose one of two options: